+1

 Total Value of Method of Level of Authorisation

 Purchase (includes Completion

 any extension options)

 £0 to £24,999 Signature/Purchase Order £0-£1,000: Enabling Services Supervisor

 £0-£5,000: Chief Inspector

 £0-£10,000: Superintendent/M Grade Staff

 £0-£24,999 Budget Holder/Chief Officer

-£25,000 to EU's Upper limit (currently £181,302) Signature/Purchase Order if a Framework call-off or Written Contract CC CFO/Chief Officer Team CEO/PCC CFO
+£25,000 to Public Procurement thresholds Signature/Purchase Order if a Framework call-off or Written Contract CC CFO/Chief Officer Team CEO/PCC CFO

-In excess of EU Public Procurement thresholds Signature/Purchase Order if a Framework call-off or Written Contract Commissioner/PCC CFO/CEO
+In excess of Public Procurement thresholds Signature/Purchase Order if a Framework call-off or Written Contract Commissioner/PCC CFO/CEO

+All values To affix the common CEO

+seal of the commissioner to (Delegated to PCC CFO in the

+contracts and grant agreements absence of CEO)

+1

+Approval of avamption to Up to £10,000 Durchasses of loss than £10k requires a

 Approval of exemption to contract standing order (Single Tender Up to £10,000 Purchases of less than £10k requires a minimum of one written quote Action),authorisation of such purchases are in line with the contract standing order as above.
 More than £10,000 PCC CFO/CEO Approval of all sensitive contracts.
+Commissioner
-Commissioner Approval of non- sensitive contract variation Are in line with delegated limits and agreed on advice of EMSCU Variation of contracts that results in the contract total exceeding delegated limit will require authorisation at the next level

-Approve all variations, termination and extensions of sensitive contracts Commissioner Termination of non- sensitive contracts Up to EU Public Procurement threshold CFO to the PCC In excess of EU Public Procurement threshold Commissioner
+Approval of non- sensitive contract variation Are in line with delegated limits and agreed on advice of EMSCU Variation of contracts that results in the contract total exceeding delegated limit will require authorisation at the next level Approve all variations, termination and extensions of sensitive contracts LMOOD Commissioner Termination of non- sensitive contracts Up to EU Public Procurement threshold CFO to the PCC In excess of EU Public Procurement threshold Commissioner